 Multiple sclerosis (MS) is a serious and lifelong condition that causes a range of symptoms.

 Marijuana, which is also known as cannabis, is now legal in many areas of the United States.

 The term “cannabis” is preferable to marijuana, as the latter term has racist roots and connotations.

-The National Multiple Sclerosis Society support the use of medical marijuana for people with MS in some instances and where it is lawful.
+The National Multiple Sclerosis Society supports the use of medical cannabis for people with MS in some instances and where it is lawful.

 THC may increase appetite, reduce nausea, and improve muscle control issues.

-In a study in the Journal of Neurology, Neurosurgery & Psychiatry, researchers gave people with MS either an oral extract of marijuana or a placebo for 12 weeks.
-The researchers found that people in the marijuana group experienced almost twice as much relief from muscle stiffness.
+In a 2012 study in the UK, researchers gave 279 people with MS either an oral extract of cannabis or a placebo for 12 weeks.
+The extract was taken from Cannabis sativa L and the main cannabinoid was THC.